 With a product focused process we assume at the beginning that we already know how to get the desired outcome.
 We start from product planning which includes all the requirements, timelines, and milestones.
 As soon as we make sure, the solution is right, we move from product planning to its execution, continually improving the product.

 What else the product mindset brings to our business?

 Product thinking sustains the value

 Success is when your solution remains in high demand and satisfies an equal amount of users' needs.
 The technology and change of evaluation continually disrupt the markets.
 Product thinking means being ready to respond to that.

 If there has emerged a new technology that works better than your developments — innovate.
 It is crucial to find ways to innovate by adopting new techniques to make the solution even better (faster, more comfortable, more straightforward, choose any).

-Solving the problem and thinking of the outcome
+Product thinking solves the problem and focuses on the outcome

 A smart combination of the former and the latter is an optimal strategy for dominating your niche and reaching the set target on time while being able to protect the progress from external factors.

 And what is your own mindset?
 We are eager to learn from your experience on this topic!